-We know what you’re thinking right now, mom.
+We know what you’re thinking right now, Mom.
 “For the love of all that’s good, my kids have too much STUFF!”
 We know because we, too, feel that way after the gift-giving explosion of the holidays.
 Between Santa and doting family members, your children probably scored some great things—but where are they going to put them?
-There are some great, inexpensive solutions you can use to make the area one that can be picked up easily—even by your little ones.
+If you’re in need of some handy kids’ room organization ideas, you’ve come to the right place.
+There are some great, inexpensive solutions you can use to make their space one that can be picked up easily—even by your little ones.

 2. Use pockets on the back of a door for small items.

 3. Configure your child’s closet with lower shelves and bars they can reach during independent clean-up.